Curriculum Vitae

 AGEL Assurance (Montreal)

-WhatInsurance brokerages juggle data across multiple carrier portals and Applied Epic agency-management systems, with no unified view of customers, policies, or claims.
-The mismatch costs hours of manual reconciliation per week and hides risk patterns.
+WhatInsurance brokerages spread data across carrier portals and Applied Epic, with no unified view of customers, policies, or claims.

 Contract Research Associate — Brain Tumor Methylation